 Months of entry

 The Department of Geography supports postgraduate research across the diversity of research interests.
 Recent examples of PhD research topics include: climate change in mountain environments; geographies of youth smoking; innovations in river restoration; management of community water resources in rural Uganda; the use of social media in health campaigns; and reconstructing glacial environments.
 This diversity is also reflected in the list of topics linked to our bursary competition and the topics where applications can be made all year round (see below).

-Historical Geography and Spatial Analysis: Individuals in this group focus on the compilation, analysis, storage and visualisation of large, complex historical datasets.
-Geo-semantic approaches are used for information management and resource discovery; railroads and regional industrial development in the 19th century USA; history of cartographic representations; military geography and quantitative ‘public historical geography’.
+Individuals in this group focus on the compilation, analysis, storage and visualisation of large, complex historical datasets.
+Geo-semantic approaches are used for information management and resource discovery; railroads and regional industrial development in the 19th century USA; history of cartographic representations; military geography and quantitative ‘public historical geography’